-The final toy features a rubber seat belt (similar to the ones used in the Attak Trak and Dragon Walker), rather than the clip featured in the concept artwork.
-The sculpt work is well executed, and it’s augmented by a number of brightly colored stickers.
+The final toy has a rubber seat belt (similar to the ones used in the Attak Trak and Dragon Walker), rather than the clip featured in the concept artwork.
+The sculpt work is well-executed, and it’s augmented by a number of brightly colored stickers.
 It came with a long red ripcord, that, when pulled through the back of the vehicle, set a heavy rubber wheel hidden underneath the vehicle in motion, propelling the whole thing forward.

 The cross sell art closely mirrors the toy, but it lacks some detail in on the back area of the vehicle: